paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

   <img width="200" src="images/HandBrake-SUMMARY_TAB.png" alt="Screenshot of HandBrake's summary tab">
 </p>

+The **Summary** tab is the active tab once you open a video in HandBrake.
+It provides an overview of selected default settings, specifically the target  format (MP4, H.264), the FPS, audio codec (AAC), filters that will be applied, and the aspect ratio.

+If you are happy with the default setting and the location where the file is to be written, you can just hit the *Start* button at the top of the window.

+If you want a different format, you can use the dropdown menu.
+As for the default settings for the 4 tick boxes, my suggestion is to leave them as they are.
+Same goes for the settings located right above the tabs.
+If you decide to create a preset for a similarly shaped set of videos, you would select that from the preset dropdown menu.

+If you have specific changes to the default, then step through the remaining tabs.

 ### Dimensions
 <p align="center">
   <img width="500" src="images/HandBrake-DIMENSIONS_TAB.png" alt="Screenshot of HandBrake main workspace">